root-project/root/graf2d/doc/v600/index.md

     Now the text appears directly as it will show and it is possible to enter several text string.
 The input is not block in the `RequestString` event loop.
 -   The toolbar methods now work without XOR mode (useful for OpenGL()).
+-   A new "vertex compression" algorithm added to deal with complex histograms (thousands/millions of bins - polygons with thousands/millions of vertices) - optimization/fix for X11 crashes.

 ### TGaxis and TAxis